force11/force11-sciwg/guidance/software_citation_primer.md

   - Creator: the authors or project that developed the software
   - Title: the name of the software
   - Identifier: a resolvable pointer to the software

+Ideally, the identifier would be a persistent pointer to a landing page containing descriptive metadata about the software, similar to a DOI for a paper that points to a page about the paper rather than directly to the PDF.

 It may also be desirable to include information about three optional properties (as appropriate):